Cybersecurity Career Options with an MS in Information Technology

 |Information Security Officer||$89,835|

-High-Demand Cybersecurity Skills in 2018
+High-Demand Cybersecurity Skills

 Because it is such an expansive field, the skillsets cybersecurity professionals need most will depend on their area(s) of specialization, as well as the industries they’re involved in.
 As shown in the 2018 Verizon Data Breach Investigation Report, every industry faces different types and volumes of cyber threats.
 For example, most cyberattacks targeting the financial services industry result from either hacking or physical security threats like payment card skimmers installed on ATMs.
 By contrast, education organizations are more often targeted by social engineering, in which a cyber attacker tricks someone into providing their personal information.